Why are accounts banned/suspended?

 To contest a global account suspension, please contact us at help.twitch.tv (go to Send Us an Email at the bottom of the page) with the name of the banned account, as well as the reason you believe you were suspended.
 We do not guarantee that the decision will be reversed.

-If your account suspension was found to be in error, we will contact you back within seven business days notifying you of your account restoration.
+If your account suspension was found to be in error, we will contact you back within several business days notifying you of your account restoration.
 If you know your channel has been closed for copyright, we cannot and will not lift your suspension.